ghga-de/auth-service/README.md

 ![tests](https://github.com/ghga-de/auth-adapter/actions/workflows/unit_and_int_tests.yaml/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/ghga-de/auth-adapter/badge.svg?branch=main)](https://coveralls.io/github/ghga-de/auth-adapter?branch=main)

-# GHGA Auth Adapter
+# GHGA Auth Service

+This repository contains two services for the management, authentication and authorization of users of the GHGA data portal.

+These two services are described in the following sections.
+The setting `run_auth_adapter` can be used to determine which of the two services will be started.
+## Auth Adapter

-This repository contains the authentication service for the GHGA data portal used by the API gateway via the ExtAuth protocol.
+The `auth_adapter` subpackage contains the authentication service used by the API gateway via the ExtAuth protocol.

+## User Management

+The `user_management` subpackage contains the user data management service.

 ## Documentation